The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Pressure Ulcers

 Nursing homes are known for dealing with pressure ulcers and bedsores.
 These develop when a resident is left in the same position for too long without repositioning, which decreases blood flow.
-When nursing home residents suffer from pressure ulcers that are not adequately treated, it can lead to medical issues like:
+When facilities fail to provide proper wound care and neglect occurs, the results can include:

 Bedsores can be prevented with regular repositioning, proper equipment, and proper nutrition.
-If a resident develops a bedsore, early intervention is key to protect vulnerable residents and avoid declining health status.
+If a resident develops a bedsore, early intervention is key to protecting vulnerable residents and avoiding declining health status.

 Falls

 Falls are among the most common nursing home facility injuries and the most dangerous for older adults.
-When nursing home residents fall, it can result in specific, such as:
+When nursing home residents fall, it can result in specific issues, such as:

 If a resident falls, it can be for several reasons.
 Common risk factors for fall-related injuries in nursing homes are: